rust-lang/book/nostarch/chapter10.md

 By using `impl Summary` for the return type, we specify that the `returns_summarizable` function returns some type that implements the `Summary` trait without naming the concrete type.
-In this case, `returns_summarizable` returns a `Tweet`, but the code calling this function doesn’t need to know that.
+In this case, `returns_summarizable` returns a `SocialPost`, but the code calling this function doesn’t need to know that.

 The ability to specify a return type only by the trait it implements is especially useful in the context of closures and iterators, which we cover in